-Revenue from PDLs represents the component designated as interest income through the application of the effective interest method and net of any adjustments to the carrying amounts of the PDLs as a result of changes in forecast cash flows.
+Revenue from PDLs represents the component designated as interest income through the application of the credit-adjusted effective interest rate to the amortised cost of the PDLs.
+Interest revenue also includes realisations derived from fully amortised PDLs.

 Interest and fee income from consumer lending